- Good all-around performance

-This GPU launched in July 2019, almost a year after the original RTX 2080, keeping all the main features that its predecessor had while also introducing a performance boost.
+This GPU launched in July 2019, almost a year after the original RTX 2080, keeping all the main elements that its predecessor had while also presenting a performance boost.
 Granted, it is not a major upgrade, but the little bit of extra performance that you would get with an overclocked RTX 2080 Super could very well smooth out your gameplay experience.

 But which RTX 2080 Super should you pick?
 There are quite a few models available, and comparing them with one another in order to find the one that suits your needs best could be a time-consuming effort.

 So, if you’d like to see a more narrowed-down selection of what we believe to be the very best RTX 2080 Super models currently available, read on!

 Table of ContentsShow